 Google has officially begun their mobile-first search index.
 This new mobile index means that when making ranking decisions about your website, Google will look at the mobile version of your website first for content and optimizations.

-If you don’t already have a responsive site or a mobile version, now is the time to be putting your resources into developing them.
+If you don’t already have a responsive site or a mobile version, now is the time to be putting your resources into developing one.

 Going hand-in-hand with being optimized for mobile is website loading speed.
 Loading speed is a signal that Google takes seriously so it’s critical that your website loads as fast as possible.
 According to Google, if a site takes more three seconds to load, over half the users will abandon it.